-If you missed my last Photography Education blog post, check it out HERE!
+If you missed my last Photography Education blog post, be sure to check it out!
 I go into detail about what I use each lens for and why!

 You’ll notice that I don’t have strictly all Nikon-brand lenses (referred to as Nikkor) for my Nikon camera.
 I had to make very careful purchases with my money as I was slowly building up my wedding photography gear collection.
 After tons of research on my options, I looked for what I thought was the best value.
 I couldn’t afford to buy the absolute best-of-the-best, but I didn’t want to get something sub-par either.
 I’ve really been happy with all of the lenses I’ve chosen and haven’t regretted a single purchase so far.